 Several existing plans were thoroughly reviewed and incorporated into the planning process.
 This was a very important part of the process that provided a review of documents related to Active Transportation in the County and an evaluation of each recommendation.
 The evaluation included notations on whether the recommendation would be kept or updated, and if it had been accomplished or was no longer relevant.
-In summary, there were 73 recommendations evaluated from the More People Biking & Walking More Often, 17 recommendations from the Open Space, Greenways, and Trails Plan, and 16 recommendations from the Comprehensive Recreation, Park and Open Space Plan.
+In summary, there were seventy-three recommendations evaluated from the More People Biking & Walking More Often (2011), seventeen recommendations from the Indiana County Open Space, Greenways, and Trails Plan (2010), and sixteen recommendations from the Indiana County Comprehensive Recreation, Park, and Open Space (2006) plan.